thebullbrew/BullMint_ARB-NFT/README.md

-# HERE'S SOME HELP FOR YOU.
-YOU NEED HELP.
-LET'S GO!
+# HERE'S SOME THE HELP WHEN YOU NEED HELP:

 # 1. Create the project